Sequential Choices, Option Values, and the Returns to Education: Introduction

 In this paper, we develop and estimate a dynamic structural model of educational choices in a life-cycle context that can accommodate and explain both of the above-mentioned features of educational careers.
-Agents in our model are forward-looking and make sequential decisions every period from age 15 to 58 on whether to attend school, and if so, the type of educational track to attend, to work, or to stay at home, while they face uncertainty in terms of their work productivity and tastes for schooling tracks, work and leisure, and also differ in terms of their ability and a vector of latent types.
-Our model is able to generate a rich set of educational and work histories that feature (i) interruptions and re-enrollment in educational careers, (ii) persistence in choices across the life-cycle, (iii) costly switching between tracks, and (iv) heterogeneity across ability and latent types.
+Agents in our model are forward-looking and make sequential decisions every period from age 15 onwards on whether to attend school, and if so, the type of educational track to attend, to work in one of three sectors, or to stay at home, while they face uncertainty in terms of their work productivity in each sector and tastes for schooling tracks, work and leisure, and also differ in terms of their ability and a vector of latent types.
+Our model is able to generate a rich set of educational and work histories that feature (i) interruptions and re-enrollment in educational careers, (ii) persistence in choices across the life-cycle, (iii) costly switching between educational tracks, (vi) sector-specific human capital accumulation, and (v) persistent individual heterogeneity.
 The model is also able to re-produce ``inframarginal'' responses to actual and hypothetical compulsory schooling reforms, provide evidence on who is affected and inform about the potential economic mechanisms driving these patterns.\\

 Using our model, we define and quantify two key objects related to educational choices.
 First, we consider the \textit{ex-ante return} to each schooling track choice for a given state in our model.
 This object takes into account the sequential and uncertain nature of schooling choices and captures both the immediate wage and non-monetary rewards as well as the discounted lifetime rewards associated with a choice as compared to the best alternative choice.
 Unlike the monetary wage rewards that have been the focus of much of the returns to schooling literature (see, e.g., \cite{Card.1999} for a review), the ex-ante returns are the objects that drive the educational choices of agents in our model.
 To illustrate the role of uncertainty, we further contrast \textit{ex-ante} and \textit{ex-post} returns, where the latter depend on the realizations of productivity and taste shocks, while the former reflect agents' expectations.
 Second, we consider the \textit{option value} to each schooling track choice for a given state in our model.
 The sequential nature of schooling decisions generates this value, for instance, as completing a high school diploma generates the option to enroll in college, and college enrollment generates the option to obtain a college degree \citep{Comay.1973,Weisbrod.1962}.
 Non-linearities in the wage returns to schooling choices \citep{Hungerford.1987} and the sequential resolution of uncertainties embedded in these choices can further exacerbate the importance of option values \citep{ Trachter.2015, Stange.2012, Altonji.1993}.
 As we will show, these objects are crucial determinants of schooling decisions, essential in understanding the impacts of policy reforms, and under-appreciated in the existing literature.\\